 Having been a teacher for 25 years, my motto has always been: remove cringe and demystify.
-I begin sex-ed classes by getting everyone to say ‘penis’ and ‘vagina’ aloud 3 times without giggling.
+I begin sex ed classes by getting everyone to say “penis” and “vagina” aloud three times without giggling.

 This way, I can proceed with the subject matter, well, matter-of-factly.

-Reading the news of late, namely cases of uni students with sexual assault or peeping tom charges, I do wonder if there are many who simply lack the guidance with regards to consent, so that even universities have to create a module on this.
+Reading the news of late (namely cases of uni students with sexual assault or peeping tom charges), I do wonder if there are many who simply lack the guidance with regards to consent—to the point that even universities have to create a module on this.
 My central concern is that in our country, porn has definitely created too much objectification and unrealistic expectations, shaping impressionable minds who become fixated on sexual gratification while not respecting boundaries.

 That said, I also wonder if our education system has come short of educating our kids.

 The syllabus attempts to be extensive, covering anything from biology to consent.
 It begins with teachers attending hours of pre-classroom seminars ranging from theories to cringe-worthy role-playing.

 Yes, we have to act out possible scenarios of our 17-year-old charges in sexual contexts ranging from casual encounters to relationship transitions.
 An example: Boy A asks Girl A if they can have sex after their third date.
 Or what the appropriate age of consent is if you meet a date on Tinder.

 Imagine your seemingly prudish teachers turning themselves into teenagers negotiating sexual tension.
 It isn’t any wonder that it’s hard to take these sessions seriously, at least going by the uncomfortable chuckles all around.

 Most teachers are pretty much stoic when delivering sex ed lessons because they know they are mandated by the Ministry of Education.
 Hence they don’t question these lessons’ validity or relevance.